airbadari/Snake_Game/README.md

-# Snake
+# Snake Game
-Snake.
-Implemented in Processing with Python.
+A new UI I made for Snake.

-Appends colorful “bubbles” to the end of the snake for a visually appealing fluid motion.
+Originally created with Python in the Processing IDE.
+Converted into JavaScript & HTML.